jlwakeley/ClassiTag/README.md

 python classtag/classitag.py /path/to/directory/ cui
 ```

-The labeled images will be saved within the same directory and the original will be saved in a newly created folder called, `original_images`.
+The labeled images will be saved within the same directory, and the original will be saved in a newly created folder called `original_images`.

 ## Sample output: